-Hiring an accountant can be a fantastic move for your lawn care company—if you can find the right one.
+Hiring a lawn care accountant can be a fantastic move for your company—if you can find the right one.

 Hey Clippers!
 Dave Tucker here to talk about dollars and cents.